Active-set Methods for Submodular Minimization Problems: Decomposable Problems

 In the feasible case, i.e., intersecting polytopes, the sequence~$z_t$ weakly converges to a point in the intersection of the polytopes.
 However, in our case, we have non intersecting polytopes which leads to a converging sequence of $z_t$ with AP but a diverging sequence of $z_t$ with AAR.
-However, when we project $z_t$ by using the following projection operation, i.e, $s_{1,t} = \Pi_{B(F_1) - u/2}(z_{t}); s_{2,t} = \Pi_{u/2 - B(F_2)}(s_{1,t})$ the sequences $s_{1,t}$ and $s_{2,t}$ converge to nearest points on the polytopes, $B(F_1) - u/2$ and $u/2 - B(F_2)$~\cite{bauschke2004finding}.
+However, when we project $z_t$ by using the projection operation, $s_{1,t} = \Pi_{B(F_1) - u/2}(z_{t}); s_{2,t} = \Pi_{u/2 - B(F_2)}(s_{1,t})$ the sequences $s_{1,t}$ and $s_{2,t}$ converge to the nearest points on the polytopes, $B(F_1) - u/2$ and $u/2 - B(F_2)$~\citep{bauschke2004finding} respectively.

-{\em Dykstra's alternating projections (DAP).} Dykstra's alternating projection algorithm~\cite{bauschke1994dykstra} retrieves a convex feasible point closest to an arbitrary point, which we assume to be $0$.
-It can also be used and has a form of primal descent interpretation, i.e., as coordinate descent for a well-formulated primal problem~\cite{gaffke1989cyclic}.
+{\it Dykstra's alternating projections (DAP).} Dykstra's alternating projection algorithm~\citep{bauschke1994dykstra} retrieves a convex feasible point closest to an arbitrary point, which we assume to be $0$.
+It can also be used and has a form of primal descent interpretation, i.e., as coordinate descent for a well-formulated primal problem~\citep{gaffke1989cyclic}.
 Let us denote $\iota_K$ as the indicator function of a convex set $K$.
 In our case we consider finding the nearest points on the polytopes $B(F_1) - u/2$ and $u/2 - B(F_2)$ closest to $0$, which can be formally written as: